Frequency-Aware Vision Transformers for High-Fidelity Super-Resolution of Earth System Models: Introduction

+Crucially, learning based super-resolution does not directly recover unresolved physical processes or dynamically generate fine-scale information from a single low-resolution snapshot.
+Instead, it follows a statistical learning paradigm in which paired low- and high-resolution data are used during training to learn conditional relationships between large-scale patterns and associated small-scale variability.
+The reconstructed high-resolution fields therefore encode statistically learned fine-scale structures conditioned on coarse-scale inputs, rather than explicitly simulated dynamics.
+In the context of Earth system models, much of the apparent fine-scale variability reflects persistent, unresolved influences such as topography, land–surface heterogeneity, or boundary forcing, whose signatures are implicitly encoded through the training data even in the absence of explicit high-resolution auxiliary predictors.
+Consequently, the proposed method should be understood as a statistical downscaling technique rather than a form of dynamical downscaling, providing an efficient pathway to enhance the usability of ESM outputs for geosensing and decision support.

-While deep learning approaches—especially convolutional neural networks (CNNs) and, more recently, vision transformers (ViTs)—have made impressive strides in \emph{super-resolution} for natural imagery, they struggle when applied to Earth system data.
-A particularly persistent challenge is the problem of \textit{spectral bias}: deep networks tend to favor smooth, low-frequency structures while failing to accurately reconstruct the fine-scale, high-frequency components that contain crucial physical information for climate science.
+While deep learning methods—especially convolutional neural networks (CNNs) and, more recently, Vision Transformers (ViTs)—have produced impressive advances in \emph{super-resolution} for natural imagery, they face notable limitations when applied to Earth system data.
+A persistent challenge is \textit{spectral bias}, whereby deep networks preferentially capture smooth, low-frequency structures and struggle to reconstruct the high-frequency components that encode physically meaningful gradients, fronts, and localized extremes in climate fields.
+This mismatch between model bias and the multiscale, structured variability of ESM outputs hinders the recovery of geophysically relevant small-scale information essential to many geosensing applications.

-Recent breakthroughs in deep learning have delivered strong \emph{super-resolution} models, including CNNs~\cite{Kim2016VDSR}, ViTs~\cite{Dosovitskiy2020}, and generative diffusion techniques~\cite{Dickstein2015}.
-Vision Transformers are particularly promising due to their ability to model spatial long-range dependencies.
-Still, they remain plagued by difficulties in recovering sharp high-frequency details, as a result of \textit{spectral bias}~\cite{bai2022improving}.
-To address this, we first developed the \emph{Vision Transformer–Tuned Sinusoidal Implicit Representation Network (ViSIR)}.
-ViSIR integrates sinusoidal activations in an implicit neural representation (INR) framework guided by ViTs, improving high-frequency detail recovery and partially mitigating spectral bias.
-While ViSIR demonstrates strong restoration of local details, it faces challenges in balancing high- and low-frequency content across diverse climate variables.
+Recent breakthroughs in deep learning have nonetheless yielded powerful \emph{super-resolution} models, including CNNs~\cite{Kim2016VDSR}, ViTs~\cite{Dosovitskiy2020}, and generative diffusion techniques~\cite{Dickstein2015}.
+Vision Transformers are particularly promising because they can model long-range spatial dependencies, a key requirement for geophysical fields with large-scale connections and coherent structures.
+Nevertheless, even Transformer based methods continue to struggle with recovering sharp high frequency details due to \textit{spectral bias} \cite{bai2022improving}.
+To address this limitation, we first developed the \emph{Vision Transformer Tuned Sinusoidal Implicit Representation Network (ViSIR)}, which combines the global contextual modeling capabilities of Vision Transformers with sinusoidal activations in an implicit neural representation (INR) decoder.
+Guided by ViT-extracted features, ViSIR enhances reconstruction of high-frequency details and partially mitigates spectral bias; however, consistently balancing low- and high-frequency content across heterogeneous climate variables remains challenging.